armanddd/map_generator-parser/README.md

-project that generates a map and solves it in pytohn
+project that generates a map and solves it in python
 # map_generator-parser